The more data you have, the more accurate predictions you get.

 We recommend you provide the predictor with as many historical data rows and data columns as possible to make your predictions even more accurate.
 The examples presented here prove this hypothesis.

-If you want to follow the examples, please sign up for the MindsDB Cloud account here.
+If you want to follow the examples, install MindsDB locally via Docker or Docker Desktop.

 Prerequisites